WU-Dongze/WU-Dongze.github.io/_pages/about.md

 Awards & Scholarships
 ======
-* China Oxford Scholarship (Awarded to only 20 Chinese students admitted into Oxford each year; sterling 20,000 )
+* China Oxford Scholarship
+  A very prestigious award given to only 20 out of 1,700 admitted Chinese students at Oxford, with a value of £20,000.
-* Shenzhen Universiade International Scholarship (2%; 50,000 RMB)
+* Shenzhen Universiade International Scholarship (50,000 RMB)
 * Presidential Award for Outstanding Students
   (1%; The highest honour of graduates at CUHK(SZ))
 * 2022 Academic Performance Scholarship (1.5%, 40,000 RMB)
 * 2021 Academic Performance Scholarship (1%; 40,000 RMB)